jacknot/justin.duch.me/_posts/2020-08-04-oop_is_okay.md

 The first thing is how well it modularises programs and manages code reuse.
 I'm not actually going to talk about any OOP languages because none of them are any good, but we will look at languages that take cues from them.

 Keeping with the Elixir circlejerk, let's talk about `use`.
-In my opinion, Elixir has the best modularity of any functional language (that's not a Lisp) because of it's inspiration from OOP in this regard (Elixir was made by a Ruby developer).
+In my opinion, Elixir has the best modularity of any functional language (that's not a Lisp) because of its inspiration from OOP in this regard (Elixir was made by a Ruby developer).

 The `use` macro is frequently used as an extension point and allows you to inject any code in the current module and bring external functionality into the lexical scope, often other modules.